microsoft/fluentui/packages/web-components/src/radio-group/README.md

 # Radio Group

-> RadioGroup lets people select a single option from two or more Radio items.
+> RadioGroup lets users select a single option from two or more Radio items.
 Use RadioGroup to present all available choices if there's enough space..

 <br />